-Sales Tax (or Purchase Tax) in Uttar Pradesh is leviable on the aggregate turnover during the assessment year, amounting to Rs.50,000 for manufacturers and to Rs.1 lakh for other dealers.
+Sales Tax (or purchase tax) in Uttar Pradesh is leviable on the aggregate turnover during the assessment year, amounting to Rs.1 lakh for manufacturers and to Rs.1,50,000 for other dealers.

 However, in the case of importers, the turnover limit for taxation has not been provided.
 Thus, they are to be taxed on the sales of the goods irrespective of the quantum of turnover.